-$^{^2}$ District results do not include several types of schools.
-For example, correctional institutions, tribal schools, contract schools, and schools serving more than 50% of students outside the district boundary.
+2 District results do not include correctional institutions, tribal schools, contract schools, and schools serving more than 50% of students outside the district boundary.
 The aggregation rules using in these calculations are the same as those used by OSPI when calculating district results.
+Results would not be published when the combined number of students assessed is less than 10.

-Figure 6: Distribution of All Districts by Index Score
+Figure 5: Distribution of Districts by Index Score